Nianze/nianze.github.io/content/post/2018-01-16-effective-cpp-checklist.md

 This is another new series, which I plan to update daily (well, hopefully :P).
 It's mainly about `C++`, which is my current main development language.
 Each day I'll follow 1 item in the _Effective C++ 2nd edition_ by [Scott Meyers](https://www.aristeia.com/books.html) to discuss 1 tiny point of `C++`.

-The item 1 of the book tells us when we should prefer the compiler to the preprocessor, or more specifically, why we should prefer `const` & `inline` to `#define`.
+The item 1 of the book tells us when we should prefer the compiler to the preprocessor, or more specifically, why we should prefer `const`s, `enum`s and `inline`s to `#define`.
 Now let's take a closer look.

 ### Prefer `const` to `#define`